jay-pm/AI-concepts/Prompt Engg with OpenAI/PromptEngg.md

 **Key principles**
 - Use appropriate action verbs
   - Use verbs like write, explain, evaluate instead of think, feel, try etc.
 - Provide detailed and precise instructions
   - Provide specific, descriptive and detailed instruction regarding context, output length, format and style and audience.
-- Use well-structured delimited prompts
   - Apply limit on words, sentences or paragraphs.
   - You can do it via max_tokens (output can't pass it and the response might lead to imcomplete or cut) or directly in prompt (output may bypass it but the response will be complete)
+- Use well-structured delimited prompts
+  - Use delimiters (e.g., triple backticks, parentheses, brackets) to structure prompts clearly, especially when including input data for tasks like text summarization.
+This technique helps the model identify and process the input correctly.
+Mention which delimiters are used.